A Comprehensive Guide to Japanese Alcohol and Sake

 Photo by jazz3311/Shutterstock

-While nihonshu is fermented in a vaguely similar way to wine, shochu is a distilled liquor, more akin to vodka or whisky.
-It's also made with a variety of different ingredients.
-Apart from using rice as a base ingredient, you'll also find shochu made with sweet potato, barley, buckwheat and sugar cane, leading to large variety of different flavors.
+While nihonshu is fermented much like wine, shochu is a distilled spirit, making it more akin to vodka or whisky.
+It can be crafted from a variety of ingredients, including rice, sweet potato, barley, buckwheat, and sugar cane, leading to an impressive range of flavors.

 Awamori